5 Common Meditation Mistakes for Beginners

 Anyone who has suffered from OCD (obsessive-compulsive disorder) knows that the most reliable way to have unwanted, intrusive thoughts is by trying not to have them.
 All human brains operate this way (although the process is much more exaggerated with OCD).

-You may notice that many thoughts will linger for a while, but your focus on them doesn’t have to.
+You may notice that some thoughts will linger for a while, but your focus on them doesn’t have to.

-Some seasoned meditators may experience occasional moments of thoughtless existence in the midst of some of their sessions.
-This experience isn’t typical, and striving for this at the beginning of your journey (or ever) will likely turn you into a neurotic mess.
+Some seasoned meditators might experience occasional moments of thoughtless existence in the midst of their sessions.
+This isn’t typical, and striving for this experience at the beginning of your journey (or ever) will likely turn you into a neurotic mess.

 You will have no shortage of thoughts while you meditate.
 This is normal.
 Gently remind yourself that it’s not your task to get rid of them.